 Publications in all forms require permission from the copyright owner in advance.
-You are not allowed to reproduce, store in a retrieval system, or transmit, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior permission of the publisher or a license from the Copyright Licensing Agency Limited. (www.cla.co.uk).
+You are not allowed to reproduce, store in a retrieval system, or transmit, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise,

 Students are expected to respect and uphold the standards of honesty in all their activities.
 Any cheating or plagiarism will result in disciplinary action to be determined by the instructor based on the severity and nature of the offense.